-(b International Maritime Organization (IMO)
+b) International Maritime Organization (IMO)

-- 14. Following the adoption by an IMO Diplomatic Conference in 2003, a new comprehensive security regime for international shipping is set to enter into force in July 2004, including a series of measures to strengthen maritime security and prevent and suppress acts of terrorism against shipping. - 15.
-The measures include a number of amendments to the 1974 Safety of Life at Sea Convention (SOLAS), the most far-reaching of which enshrines the new International Ship and Port Facility Security Code (ISPS Code).
+13. Following the adoption by an IMO Diplomatic Conference in 2003, a new comprehensive security regime for international shipping is set to enter into force in July 2004, including a series of measures to strengthen maritime security and prevent and suppress acts of terrorism against shipping.

+14. The measures include a number of amendments to the 1974 Safety of Life at Sea Convention (SOLAS), the most far-reaching of which enshrines the new International Ship and Port Facility Security Code (ISPS Code).
 The Code contains detailed security-related requirements for Governments, port authorities and shipping companies in a mandatory section (Part A), together with a series of guidelines about how to meet these requirements in a second, non-mandatory section (Part B).
-The measures also include a series of resolutions designed to add weight to the amendments, encourage the application of the measures to ships and port facilities not covered by the Code and pave the way for future work on the subject. - 16.
-The IMO has also initiated a review of the "Guidelines on packing of Containerized Transport Units (CTUs)", jointly published by ILO, IMO and UNECE with the purpose of considering the introduction of security relevant guidelines.
+The measures also include a series of resolutions designed to add weight to the amendments, encourage the application of the measures to ships and port facilities not covered by the Code and pave the way for future work on the subject.